J-O-H-N-P-A-U-L/portfolio/pages/index.md

 * Managed the IT department, motivate staff, and effectively communicate plans projects and projects through to upper management.

 ## M+K Solicitors
-####Systems and Networks Administrator (1998 to 2001)
+#### Systems and Networks Administrator (1998 to 2001)
-####Selected Responsibilities and Contributions:
+#### Selected Responsibilities and Contributions:
-•	Responsible for the maintenance and upkeep of a 250+ user environment, providing helpdesk and network support
+*	Responsible for the maintenance and upkeep of a 250+ user environment, providing helpdesk and network support
-•	supported corporate infrastructures Exchange, file and SQL Servers, network printers, firewalls, antivirus and any and all other related systems.
+*	supported corporate infrastructures Exchange, file and SQL Servers, network printers, firewalls, antivirus and any and all other related systems.

 # More about me
 ## Education